BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 The base goals are:
 * Trace various build manifests (Dockerfile, requirement.txt, Makefile, etc.) for official docker images from their respective GitHub repositories
 * Trace how their build manifests have evolved/changed to fix various security issues in the applications.
-	* E.g. when new security vulnerability (CVE) is announced, how a corresponding remediation is applied.
+	* E.g. when new security vulnerability (CVE) is announced, how the corresponding remediation is applied.
 * Conduct a study to identify how quick a security fix is done on official docker images.
 * Train a model to recommend fixes for the vulnerabilities detected.
 * Automate the process of creating PRs if a security threat is detected.